kaushik912/genai_code/udemy_langchain/agents.md

 - It will once again see if it can use the same tool previously to get one more response or it has to use a completely differnet tool to get the task done.
 - Finally, it's happy with the response ,it'll use the response to generate the final response.

+Above steps can be visualized using a mermaid diagram, generated using ChatGPT!

 ```mermaid
 sequenceDiagram
     participant User